CSC207-UofT/course-project-trash-pandas/phase0/ProgressReport.md

 #### CRC Model Summary:
 - run (main method)
 - basic command line UI
-- quest_system.Quest Package (controllers/use cases(accept, fail, complete)/quest_system.Quest superclass and different types of classes as subclasses)
+- Quest Package (controllers/use cases(accept, fail, complete)/Quest superclass and different types of classes as subclasses)
-- characters.GameCharacter Package (controller/ use case: characters.InventoryChange / characters.GameCharacter superclass with playable/non-playable chars as subclasses)
+- GameCharacter Package (controller/ use case: InventoryChange / GameCharacter superclass with playable/non-playable chars as subclasses)
 - Combat Package (controller/ use cases)
 - World State Package(controller/use case/ entity)
-- scene_system.Scene Package (controller /use case/entity)
+- Scene Package (controller /use case/entity)

 #### Scenario Walkthrough Summary:
-The program will print a basic description of the scene using scene_system.SceneManager and the user will be prompted to accept and complete the tutorial fetch quest with quest_system.QuestManager.
+The program will print a basic description of the scene using scene_system.SceneManager and the user will be prompted to accept and complete the tutorial fetch quest with QuestManager.
 The player will be required to traverse to the next scene and add the desired item to their inventory using scene_system.SceneManager.
 The user should traverse back to the original area and bring the NPC the item.
 After some dialogue, the quest should be marked as completed.